📗

 This is an easy to understand example based tutorial aimed at those who know a little of Go and nothing of webdev and want to learn how to write a webserver in Go.
 You will create a to do list application as you advance the chapters.

-folder to get the index.html of the Tasks project and work on it while reading this tutorial.
+Please use the front end folder in the code folder to get the index.html of the Tasks project and work on it while reading this tutorial.

-We have a YouTube series and a fully functioning web application as supporting documents.
-Tasks is the application which you'll as you read into the book
+We have a YouTube series and a fully functioning web application as supporting documents. is the application which you'll as you read into the book

-This guide is a part of the Multiversity initiative.
+This guide is a part of the initiative.
 The aim is to have high quality open source tutorials along with screencasts.

 We welcome all Pull Requests, please raise an issue before starting your work!